MaDud/weeklyToDoApp/README.md

 Legend is available on desktop as icon on right side of page.
 Schema: click to show, click to hide.
 On mobile it is available below tasks' list.

-Every status has it own icon. as it is showed below
+Every status has it own icon as it is showed below